Do you create backups of MySQL databases?

 - Click Go to import the database

 Alternately, you can use the dump file to restore a database from the command line if you're comfortable with that.
 You'll find detailed command line instructions in a file named "README" in the directory mentioned above.
 If you aren't comfortable with the command line, you should contact us.
 We'll be glad to restore it for you.
-(If you ask us to restore a database more than once in a 12 month period because of mistakes you made, a fee will apply.)
+(If you ask us to restore a database multiple times, a fee may apply.)

 Using phpMyAdmin to make additional backups